Lynx-Eco/repod/README.md

 - Copy output to clipboard or save to file
 - Detect and skip binary files
 - Process large repositories efficiently with parallel processing
+- Respects `.gitignore` files at all directory levels
+- Automatically excludes hidden files and directories (starting with `.`)

 ## Installation